Wayfinding: Indoor wayfinding

 Passengers walk past signs at Newark Liberty International Airport.
 Large facilities with high tourist volumes may invest significantly in wayfinding and signage programs.
 Wayfinding system design by Mijksenaar.

 Wayfinding is important in a variety of architectural spaces including airports, hospitals, museums, universities and office buildings.

 Such spaces that involve areas outside the normal vocabulary of visitors show the need for a common set of language-independent symbols.
 The International Organization for Standardization (ISO) has developed a standardized set of graphic symbols for use in the public space, which may help in some contexts.

 Offering indoor maps for handheld mobile devices is becoming common, as are digital information kiosk systems.
+Wayfinding software is a self-service computer program that helps users to find a location, usually used indoors and installed on interactive kiosks or smartphones.

 Other frequent wayfinding aids are the use of color coding and signage clustering—used to create a visual hierarchy of information and prevent cognitive overload.

 A number of recent airport terminals include ceiling designs and flooring patterns that encourage passengers to move along the required directional flow.

 The Americans with Disabilities Act of 1990 (ADA) represented a milestone in helping to make spaces universally accessible and improving wayfinding for users.

 The Canadian Museum for Human Rights features a bilingual English-French wayfinding system that sets a high standard for accessibility by incorporating research-based solutions, such as high-contrast signage, tactile lettering, separation of English and French text whenever possible, consistent sign placement, and the use of internationally recognized symbols.